Doctors

 You can easily make an appointment to see a doctor in Austria with a quick phone call to the individual clinic.
 However, it’s important to be aware that certain specialists may require a referral from your GP.
 You can also book appointments online using the free service, Doctena.

 Although the standard of healthcare in Austria is high, the wait times may be long.
 Generally, you can expect to wait up to four days to see a GP and several weeks to see a specialist.
 Once you’ve arrived at your appointment, the wait time can vary.
-However, on average, you can expect to wait between 10 and 20 minutes.
+However, on average, you can expect to wait between 2 to 3 hours.

 What to expect when visiting a doctor in Austria